ucsb-cs184-f24/team05-GymFlow/team/contributions/CONTRIBS.md

 I contributed primarily to the development of the BusyLevelView and HistogramView components.
 My work focused on creating a visually appealing and functional speedometer that dynamically adjusts based on real-time gym data, ensuring smooth animations and accurate needle positioning.
 I also improved the UI for the HistogramView by formatting the time labels for better readability.
 Additionally, I implemented authentication using FirebaseAuth to enable easy phone number login and refined the UI for both authentication pages.
 Lastly, I fixed the data retrieval process by converting the API output from descriptive "words" to actionable numerical data, enhancing the app's functionality and accuracy.

 ## Nevin
-I worked on the initial prototypes of the UI.
-In addition to this, I also created the feature that allowed you to get meal advice for the food provided in the dining halls.
+My initial work involved with creating the first prototypes for the UI of this app.
+Later, I became focused on building a feature that allowed users to get nutritional advice about the food they eat at dining halls.
+Finally.
+I worked on the user interface of the AI workout plan.
+I added pictures to the buttons and gave the screen a cleaner look.

 ## Thomas
 Worked on connecting sign on page with app main screen.
 Helped with back-end research for API.
 Created app layout design and helped introduce our current features.
 Created Gemini feature for workout prompts.